canonical/charms.reactive/README.rst

 -----

 The recommended way to develop a charm using Charms.Reactive is by leveraging the `base layer`_ and `Juju Compose`_.
-See `Getting Started with Charms.Reactive`_.
+See `Composing a Juju charm with Charms.Reactive`_.

 .. _base layer: https://git.launchpad.net/~bcsaller/charms/+source/basic/
 .. _Juju Compose: https://github.com/bcsaller/juju-compose
-.. _Getting Started with Charms.Reactive: https://jujucharms.com/docs/stable/getting-started-with-charms-reactive
+.. _Composing a Juju charm with Charms.Reactive: https://jujucharms.com/docs/stable/authors-charm-composing